urql-graphql/urql/docs/graphcache/custom-updates.md

 });
 ```

-Next time we hit the query for agendas this will be refetched.
+Next time we hit the query for agendas the query will be refetched due to it
+being invalidated.

 ## Optimistic updates

-Let's say we want to work offline or we don't want to wait for
-responses from the server.

-Optimistic responses can be a great solution to this problem.
-Optimisitc
+Optimistic responses can be a great solution to reduce waiting times or
-responses are simply a mapping of the name of a mutation to a function.
+work offline.
+Optimisitc responses are a mapping of the name of a mutation to a function.
-This function gets three
+This function gets three arguments:
-arguments:

 - `variables` – The variables used to execute the mutation.
-- `cache` – The cache we've already seen in [resolvers](./resolvers.md) and
+- `cache` – The cache we've already seen in [resolvers](./computed-queries.md) and
-  [updates](./updates.md).
+  [updates](#Data%20updates).
 This can be used to get a certain entity/property
   from the cache.
 - `info` – Contains the used fragments and field arguments.

-Let's see an example.
+Let's look at an example.

 ```js
 const myGraphCache = cacheExchange({